Ceelog/phpdoc-zh/src/book/oci8.md

-Used to fetch consectutive sets of query results after the execution of a stored or anonymous Oracle PL/SQL block where that block returns query results with Oracle's *DBMS\_SQL.RETURN\_RESULT* PL/SQL function.
+Used to fetch consectutive sets of query results after the execution of a stored or anonymous Oracle PL/SQL block where that block returns query results with the Oracle Database 12 (or later) *DBMS\_SQL.RETURN\_RESULT* PL/SQL function.
 This allows PL/SQL blocks to easily return query results.

 The child statement can be used with any of the OCI8 fetching functions:
 <span class="function">oci\_fetch</span>, <span